 - Australia

-You do not need a visa to visit Mexico.
+You DO NOT need this digital visa to visit Mexico.
 You are granted an FMM (Forma Migratoria Múltiple) upon arrival, whether by land or air.
 This is your “tourist permit.”

 - Married to a Mexican citizen or